Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

 </ItemGroup>
 ```

+Follow this [link](https://signup.sendgrid.com/) to setup a SendGrid account.
+Also follow [these](https://docs.sendgrid.com/ui/account-and-settings/api-keys#creating-an-api-key) instruction to fetch your SendGrid ApiKey.
+Please note that the SendGrid API KEY is generated and displayed to you just once.
+So be sure to copy and save it somewhere.
+After that only the subset key is displayed.

-What we've done In the code above is the following:
+What we've done in the code above is the following:
 * We've updated the attribute `Dapr.Topic` to use the same Pub/Sub component name used in the publisher `dapr-pubsub-servicebus`.
 Then we added a new method that is responsible to consume the received message, taking the assignee email and trying to send an email using SendGrid API.
 * We are returning `200 Ok` if the SendGrid was able to send the email successfully, otherwise we are returning `400 Bad Request` if the SendGrid failed to send the email.
 This will allow the consumer service to re-try processing the message again on failure.
 * We are reading the `SendGrid:ApiKey` from AppSettings and later we will read this value from environment variables once we deploy this service to Azure Container Apps.